oranmehmetsirin/Translator/README.md

 # Translator

-A translation application web frontend.
+a translation application web frontend.

-In the project implemented as React-Vite, it is possible to translate from any language to the target language with the

-data received from the API.
+In the project implemented as React-Vite, it is possible to translate from any language to the target language with the data received from the API.

-The libraries used in the project where Tailwind was used for formatting and the API from which the data was obtained
+The libraries used in the project, where Tailwind was used for formatting, are listed below and the API from which the data is obtained is presented.

-are listed below.

 Libraries;

 React-Select,